The Science Behind Rejection: The Meaning, Definition & Rejected Synonyms

 One of the most annoying parts of rejection is that you get rejected, but you're never told why.
 If you made a mistake in your application, or how you did with the job interview, shouldn't you know what mistake you made so you can fix it the next time?
 Same with dating.
 Shouldn't you know if you came off too strong, or not enough?

 A company usually has too many applications to tell everyone a point by point essay on what rejected applicants did wrong, and someone who rejects you from going on a date may not care enough to tell you.

-However, those who will provide constructive criticism are great, as long as you critically think about what they're telling you and try to implement it into your life if you think the criticism is worthy.
+However, those who will provide constructive criticism are great, as long as you can accept the criticism as an opportunity to learn.